btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

 If you are reading this, you use github.
 [Read Github's entire page](https://github.com/blog/1818-security-heartbleed-vulnerability) - it's not that long - on what to do to address the issues.
 You may also want to visit your settings, and remove any authorized applications you have that have not yet fixed for heartbleed or reverse heartbleed.
 If you haven't done this lately, go to account settings, two-factor authentication section (which should be on!) and note your recovery codes.

+#### Web Servers

+If you are running a server, [this heartbleed guide](https://www.digitalocean.com/community/articles/how-to-protect-your-server-against-the-heartbleed-openssl-vulnerability) contains steps to the rekeying process.
+This is relevant for those who have purchased SSL certificates from a provider.

 #### ResetTheNet

 Consider making everything you do more secure.
 This will help you and many others.
 Check out [ResetTheNet](https://www.resetthenet.org/) to learn more.